Cray-HPE/docs-csm/install/ceph_csi_troubleshooting.md

        This ceph radosgw config and initial k8s integration already complete ceph-csi configuration has been already been completed
        ```

        * If your output is like above then that means that all the steps ran.
-            - You can also locate file in /etc/cray/ceph that are create as each step completes
+           - You can also locate file in /etc/cray/ceph that are created as each step completes.
        * If the script failed out then you will have more output for the tasks that are being run.